Cynth3tik/awesome/README.md

 *   [feathersjs/feathers](https://github.com/feathersjs/feathers) - The API and real-time application framework

 *   [nodkz/mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server) - Spinning up mongod in memory for fast tests.
 If you run tests in parallel this lib helps to spin up dedicated mongodb servers for every test file in MacOS, \*nix, Windows or CI environments (in most cases with zero-config).

-*   [taskforcesh/bullmq](https://github.com/taskforcesh/bullmq) - BullMQ - Message Queue and Batch processing for NodeJS and Python based on Redis

 ## Go